[FEA] has allowed me to feel like I can make a difference in other people’s lives.

 The Future Educators Association (FEA) was a national student organization dedicated to supporting young people interested in studying education at college.
 It had a national community of more than 10,000 student and mentor participants in school-based, grow-your-own-teacher programs.
 Since over 60% of teachers teach within 20 miles of where they went to high school, every community has an interest in proactively recruiting and supporting their next generation of local educators.

 Watch this 2014 video on what FEA looked like in one community in Delaware and why it mattered.

-FEA, soon to be Educators Rising, is part of the Phi Delta Kappa International family of associations, which includes:
+FEA was part of the Phi Delta Kappa International family of associations, which includes: